 12. Tom and Jerry (1940-1967)

 While this cartoon show was initially telecasted in the ’40s, it was re-telecasted through the 90s and 2000s and became one of the most-watched and liked cartoon shows.
-The show has had many spin-offs that include The Tom and Jerry Show, The Tom and Jerry Comedy Show, Tom & Jerry Kids, and many others to name.
+The show has had many spin-offs, including The Tom and Jerry Show, The Tom and Jerry Comedy Show, Tom & Jerry Kids, and many others.
 Not to forget the feature film-Tom and Jerry: The Movie that was released in the year 1992.

 The show featured Tom (a cat) and Jerry (a mouse) and shared their typical antics.
 While both never shared a good camaraderie, but if anyone of them got stuck into crises, the other was there to back him.